Home Equity Loan for College: Everything You Need to Know

 Sale-Leaseback: The Financial Solution for Tuition

 If you’re wondering, “can a home equity loan be used for college?”
 The answer is yes.
 However, there are additional financial solutions that can help you convert your equity to cash without the financial risk.

-When the risks of a home equity loan are too high, explore an alternative solution with EasyKnock.
+When the risks of a home equity loan are too high, consider exploring an alternative solution with a sale-leaseback program.

-Our EasyKnock solution is not a loan.
-Instead, we provide sale-leaseback solutions.
-So, when we convert your home equity into fast cash, you won’t have to stress about repayments or your home being foreclosed.
+A sale-leaseback solution is not a loan.
+So, when you convert your home equity into cash, you won’t have to stress about repayments or your home being foreclosed.
 Instead, you can focus on building a successful foundation for you and your family’s glowing future without the worry of moving out.

 Home equity is used to cover many types of expenses, including college.
 Discover the pros & cons of a home equity loan along with how to use one for college.
 If you are still unsure of alternative options to securing this specific loan after reading this article, consult a financial advisor to discuss your options.

 - Investopedia.
 A Guide for Home Equity Loans and HELOCs. https://www.investopedia.com/mortgage/heloc/